 6. City of Rocks National Reserve

-Why go: Drive or hike around this internationally known rock climber’s mecca in Almo, Idaho, and watch climbers ascend the area’s granite rocks.
+Why go: Drive or hike around this internationally known rock climbing destination in Almo, Idaho, and watch climbers ascend the area’s granite rocks.
 History buffs can dig into the history of the California Trail where more than 52,000 people passed through here en route to California in 1852.

 Tip: After the reserve, head to the Rock City Grill, which has the area’s largest selection of beers and locally famous pizza.

 Why go: These two hot springs spots in Buhl, Idaho, offer an amazing break from the road.
 Banbury features a large pool with deep-end swimming and a diving board.
 Miracle Hot Springs has four outdoor pools.

 Tip: Both locations offer tented and RV camping.
 Miracle Hot Springs offers glamping in geo domes while Banbury Hot Springs has cabins.